eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 Since we have only one listening socket you could easily check whether the event is on the listen socket (we did this in Stage 3).
 But since we can have multiple connection sockets and multiple upstream sockets, how will you determine if the event is on a connection socket or an upstream socket?
 :::

-The answer is pretty simple.
-Keep a list of all the connection sockets and upstream sockets.
-Iterating over them to see if it exists in the list should give you the answer if the event is on a connection or upstream socket.

 Here are some global variables that could come handy:

 ::: tip NOTE